GuideNepalFamilyEducationBudgetPersonal Finance

 18-year total (today's rupees)~Rs 32 lakh~Rs 1.26 crore~Rs 2.8 crore

-First, the community-school path is not free — Rs 32 lakh is a real number, mostly food and healthcare and ceremonies.
-The constitutional free-education guarantee removes one big line; it doesn't remove the rest.
+First, the community-school path is not free.
+Rs 32 lakh is a real number, mostly food, healthcare, ceremonies.
+The constitutional free-education guarantee removes one big line; the rest stays.

 Second, the mid-tier private path is roughly 4× the community-school path, and almost all of the gap is schooling.
-Removing schooling from both, the household costs converge.
+Strip schooling out of both and the household costs converge.

 Third, the premium path is 8–9× the community path, again driven almost entirely by school fees and pre-school.
 Even the food line doesn't move much; the premium-path family eats roughly the same dinner.

-Add 8–12% annual education-fee inflation across 18 years and the nominal totals roughly 1.5×–2× the figures above.
+Layer 8–12% annual education-fee inflation across 18 years and nominal totals come in at roughly 1.5×–2× the figures above.
 A mid-tier path that pencils at Rs 1.26 crore in today's rupees lands closer to Rs 2–2.5 crore in nominal rupees by the time the +2 graduation cap comes off.

 What this actually means for planning